etienne-gauvin/gandyn/README.md

 Then Gandyn is for you!

 This is an unsecure script based on [Comète's work](http://gerard.geekandfree.org/blog/2012/03/01/debarrassez-vous-de-dyndns-en-utilisant-lapi-de-gandi/).
-It uses Gandi XML-RPC service to update your DNS record.
+It uses [Gandi LiveDNS API](http://doc.livedns.gandi.net/) to update your DNS record.
-Server public IP address is retrieved from [http://ifconfig.me](http://ifconfig.me).
+Server public IP address is retrieved from many sources.

-As this is my first python "project", code might not be very pythonic.
-So, feel free to improve it :)

 Prequisites
 -----------
-First of all you have to enable XML-RPC interface for your domain on Gandi web interface.
+First of all you have to enable API interface for your domain on Gandi web interface.
 Gandi will then give you an API key.
 Copy paste it to your gandyn config file.